-There is ample evidence in the record of specific, identifiable types of emotional suffering both Complainants experienced between the date of the cake refusal and the date that LBC's DOJ complaint was first publicized in the media.
-After that, both Complainants testified that they continued to suffer because of the cake refusal, but did not identify that suffering with any particularity.
-In contrast, both Complainants testified in great detail about the specific suffering they experienced due to media and social media attention after the cases were publicized.
-However, as stated above, Complainants are not entitled to damages for any emotional suffering related to media and social media attention from the cake refusal.
+12 13 suffering both Complainants experienced between the date of the cake refusal and the 14 date that LBC's DOJ complaint was first publicized in the media.
+After that, both 15 Complainants testified that they continued to suffer because of the cake refusal, but did 16 not identify that suffering with any particularity.
+In contrast, both Complainants testified in great detail about the specific suffering they experienced due to media and social 17 18 media attention after the cases were publicized.
+19 Complainants are not entitled to damages for any emotional suffering related to media interest apart from causing the claimed distress."58 The term "legally protected interest" refers to "an independent basis of liability separate from the general duty to avoid foreseeable risk of harm."59 In this case, the Agency has identified no untruthful statements made by Respondents, has not shown that the manner or purpose of Respondents' conduct with respect to the media or social media was wrongful in some respect apart from causing the Complainants' hurt feelings, and has not identified an "an independent basis of liability separate from the general duty to avoid foreseeable risk of harm."
+Accordingly, the forum concludes that there is no basis in law for awarding damages to Complainants for their emotional suffering caused by media and social media attention related to this case.